 Key West – The Florida Keys

 If you have to limit your trip to one destination in the Florida Keys, pick Key West.
 The southernmost point, Duval Street, Hemingway’s House, sunset cruises, Smathers Beach, and Fort Zachary Taylor are just a few of the many attractions in the small Pirate town.
-Delectable fish shacks, Caribbean-style cuisine, and lively bars are spread throughout the island for a bucket-list-worthy vacation.
+Delectable fish shacks, Caribbean-style cuisine, and lively bars are spread throughout the island, and make Key West one of those places to go in Florida that is worthy of your bucket list.

-🚗 Drive the Overseas Highway: Forget all the great stops along the way, the scenic drive alone is worth the trip to the Florida Keys.
+🚗 Drive the Overseas Highway: Forget all the island Florida vacation spots along the way, the scenic drive alone is worth the trip to the Florida Keys.
 The best way to see and do it all is by renting your own car.
 Discover Cars compares prices to find you the cheapest car rental available.

 Sarasota Barrier Islands